Welcome to NonprofitWP.org! Here’s how we’re hoping to help you.

 When I’m building a website for a nonprofit, it’s common for the organization to ask me to make their donate button: bigger brighter higher on the page anything else to make it “stand out” Donate Buttons Don’t Cause Donations.
 You Do!
 I always want to please the client—and I definitely want all nonprofit websites to raise … Continue reading On Small Donate Buttons & Contextual Requests for Support

+or: How I Learned to Stop Using Embed Codes and Love Embedding Videos, Tweets, and More!
 It can be hard to continually write good content for a website or blog.
 One effective-yet-underutilized type of content is curated social media posts.
 You might have seen these on other websites before.
-They’ll be a series of well-chosen tweets, Facebook posts, and other social content used to tell a story or present different viewpoints on an issue.
-These can be … Continue reading Make a Social Timeline on Your Nonprofit’s WordPress Blog Without Storify
+They’ll be a series of well-chosen tweets, Facebook posts, and other … Continue reading Make a Social Timeline on Your Nonprofit’s WordPress Blog Without Storify

 Each year NTEN and M+R conduct the best study I know establishing benchmarks for nonprofit email, websites, social media, and more.
 How does your organization stack up?